-It's important to compare travel insurance policies to make sure you have cover for emergency medical expenses and hospital costs if you are injured while riding a motorbike or scooter overseas.
+It's important to compare travel insurance policies to make sure you have cover for emergency medical expenses and hospital costs if you are injured while riding a motorbike, moped or scooter overseas.
 This can include the cost of an ambulance, hospital bills, ongoing medical treatment, an emergency flight home, or even the return of your remains if the worst should happen.

 Does the motorcycle engine size affect my travel insurance?

 Some travel insurers will set a limit on the size of the motorbike engine they’ll provide cover for.

 For example, if you’re riding a motorbike over 250cc, you should check to make sure your policy doesn’t have a limit for motorbike engine sizes.
 If they do and you exceed that limit, you may not be covered for medical emergencies while you are riding your motorbike.